 I quickly learned Danielle is intense and passionate when it comes to her work, and I was inspired by the way she approaches her craft.
 I wanted to capture the thoughtfulness that goes on during her design and making process, so I invited myself to her studio. ;-)

-And if sharing her process and her work was not enough, at my request she graciously agreed to cook for me and my photographer so that I could experience the whole process and get the whole picture.
+And if sharing her process and her work was not enough, at my request she graciously agreed to cook for me so that I could get the whole picture.